 - Keyword research: Researching popular keywords is an important data-driven way to understand how your target audience is searching for things.
 Make sure to use this research to inform your content strategy.

 - This process will help create guide posts around the content creation process to ensure that content is centered on relevant topics in the vernacular that users are searching for and ultimately help people find your content.
+Start posting yourself and check top guests’ reviews, as their needs are the most critical component of any purchasing decision.

 - User Experience (UX): It is important from a UX perspective, that key pieces of content along the user journey are easy to find and the layout of the page makes the content digestible and engaging.